bobleesj/electron-microscopy/src/4D-STEM.md

 3. **Software in remote computer**

    - Open the Firefox browser
-   - CETA detector needs to be out.
+   - CETA detector needs to be retracted
-   - FIXME: Better resolutiion image
    - Click on the CETA icon to remove CETA

      <img src="img/4D-STEM/4D-STEM-detector-initialization.jpg" alt="Detector initialization" width="500">